androosss/SAB/README.md

-# Delivery Courier Simulation with connection to sql database
+# Delivery Courier Java Simulation with connection to sql database